Sugar Cream Pie is the unofficial state pie of Indiana. This tasty dessert is packed with the flavors of vanilla and cinnamon…yum!

 - Working on a well-floured surface, roll pie dough into a 12” circle.

-- Transfer pie dough into pan and gently press dough into pan; trim excess overhang so that you have ~½” of overhang on all sides.
+- Transfer pie dough into a 9-inch pie plate and gently press dough into pan; trim excess overhang so that you have ~½” of overhang on all sides.
 Tuck overhang under itself so that folded edge is level with the edge of pie plate.

 - Use 2 fingers, crimp the edges of dough.